carnival-org/carnival/README.md

 Software provisioning tool, built on top of [Fabric](http://www.fabfile.org/)

-* Easy to use
+* Runs on MacOs and Linux
-* Batteries included
+* Tested automation on Ubuntu and CentOS

 ## Install
 ```bash